Nehmes, Temple Singer (Neh-MEEZ)

 Nehmes and history sing

-of power that truth can bring,
+power that truth can bring,

 Singer, let your voice ring